adrian-alex/spotify-demo-app/README.md

-# Pokemon App
+# Spotify App

-This project is the Flutter implementation of an example app usinthe Spotify API It uses the Bloc lib for state management
+This project is the Flutter implementation of a demo app using the Spotify API.
+It uses the Bloc lib for state management.

 Try it -> https://spotify-app-2342.web.app/#/
 ## Getting Started